 There were 62 statements available for coding and analysis, and four themes were found.
-Quantitative data and the qualitative themes are merged and reported based on metainferences from both data sets.
+Quantitative data and qualitative themes were merged and reported based on meta-inferences from both data sets.

 Some comments outlined mechanisms of stigma providing insight into how social stigma operates beyond the descriptive statistics.
 Stereotypical traits that PWUD lack control, avoid responsibility and are unreliable were discussed.
-Respondents who endorsed PWUD as dangerous and had an unwillingness to work with PWUD believed that PWUD often engage in risky behaviour to obtain drugs.
-This suggested the behaviour of the PWUD was viewed as a potential threat of physical security to those around them, not character flaws or the type of drug being used.
+Respondents who endorsed PWUD as dangerous and had an unwillingness to work with PWUD believed